vgl-hub/gfastats/instructions/README.md

 # Instruction wiki

+Instructions are sequentially executed and each instruction is described by tab-separated columns.

 ## JOIN

 The JOIN instruction introduces a new gap of 50 bp between `scaffold1` and `scaffold2` (two paths) with id `gap1`, effectively joining the two sequences into a new sequence with id `new_scaffold` and an optional comment.